 Borrow £1,000 - £200,000 for cash flow, stock or investments.
 Fast and fair decisions.Get approved for free

-What are some advantages of trade credit for buyers?
-Trade credits are usually given through informal agreements that require little paperwork or hassle, giving businesses the opportunity to easily increase their inventory during periods of high demand and free up working capital to be able to respond to current conditions better.
+Trade credits tend to require very little paperwork or hassle as they are usually given through informal agreements.
+This gives businesses the opportunity to easily increase their inventory during periods of high demand and free up working capital to be able to respond to current conditions better.

 If you're planning to apply for trade credit from your bank or other provider, it's worth considering which other finance options might be available for your business.
 Why not have a read of our related articles below?